Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 When Ljörn gets frustrated, he quietly uses strong language under his breath, but he avoids using extreme insults or belittling.

 Ljörn has a love-hate relationship with his sword.
 Even though he carries it around with him and is willing to use it in self-defence, it reminds him of his dead older brother.
-So he lies to himself that it was given to him directly by his father.
+To cope, he lies to himself that it was given to him directly by his father.

 Ljörn's favourite food is venison.
 He keeps a small bag of dried strips in his pouch for later.
 His second favourite food is dried, hard bread with the crust because it's chewy.